Preheat the oven to 325 degrees F.

 over medium-high heat and brown the meat well on all sides in 2 batches.
 Transfer the short ribs to a plate.

 Drain off the fat from the pot and add the remaining oil.
-Add the carrots, celery
+Add the carrots

-, garlic and the handful of parsley.
+, sage, rosemary, marjoram, garlic and the handful of parsley.
 Return to a boil, then cover and place in the oven, 2 hours 30 minutes.

 As soon as you remove the beef from the oven, bring the potatoes to a boil in salted water and cook until tender.